nos1609/AMD_OC_Ryzen/README.md

 Other groupings within the Kexts folder include the BT/Wifi kexts: AirportBrcmFixup, BrcmBluetoothInjector, BrcmFirmwareData, BrcmPatchRAM3, and BT4LEContinuityFixup.
 If you've swapped out the stock Intel BT module for a Mac-compatible version (as described in [Swapping BT Module](https://forum.amd-osx.com/viewtopic.php?p=53060#p53060)), you'll want all of these enabled within the __config.plist__ file.
 On the other hand, if you've added a PCIe BT/WiFi card such as the Fenvi FV-T919 (with a Broadcom 94360CD), then most of these kext files are optional.
 A few other files will vary depending on whether you're using a swapped BT (SBT) or PCIe BT (PCIeBT).
 Those changes will be described below.

 Yet another grouping are the essential kexts: AppleALC, AppleMCEReporterDisabler, Lilu, SmallTreeIntel82576_mod, VirtualSMC and WhateverGreen (WEG).
 Within the __config.plist__ file, in the Kernel section, Lilu must be first in order, followed by VirtualSMC.
 Similarly, WEG should be present before other graphics related kext files.

+Note (4/18/20): there are recent concerns with sleep issues, jitterey mouse and computer freezes with Radeon VII and Radeon 5700XT graphics cards.
+It appears to be an issue with WEG.
+If you are using these cards (and perhaps even any 5x00 card), try disabling WEG and re-booting the system to see if the issues are resolved.
+When WEG is disabled, you might notice some cosmetic glitches, such as pink/purple lines at the top of the screen, during boot (while the Apple logo progress bar is on-going).
+These are  inconsequential, so don't worry about them (WEG normally surpresses them without you're knowing it).
+This problem does not seem to be an issue with older grapics cards.

 MacProMemoryNotificationDisabler is only to be enabled when using SMBIOS _MacPro7,1_ (which requires Catalina).